 An accountant or bookkeeper can oversee the invoicing and payment process from start to finish.
 That means creating and sending invoices, recording payments, and more.
 A dedicated finance expert is especially helpful if your clients also have their own finance teams, as different companies’ finance teams may better understand one another’s circumstances.
 Accountants can also help you with tax compliance and other regulatory needs.

-When a client's debt goes unpaid, ignored, or resisted for long enough, you may feel the need to turn to a debt collection agency.
-Both freelancers and small businesses can hire debt collection agencies for third-party expertise in collecting debts from non-paying clients, but this is risky.
-For starters, it's a surefire way to burn bridges with the client.
-It's also quite expensive, with costs ranging from 25% to 50% of the debt being pursued.
+When a client’s debt goes unpaid, ignored or resisted for long enough, you may feel the need to turn to a debt collection agency.
+Small businesses can hire debt collection agencies for third-party expertise in collecting debts from nonpaying clients, but this is risky.
+For starters, it’s a surefire way to burn bridges with the client.
+It’s also quite expensive, with costs ranging from 25 percent to 50 percent of the debt being pursued.

 If you do have to go the collections route, consult our collection agency reviews to find the best partner for your needs.
 You should also familiarize yourself with the Fair Debt Collection Practices Act so you can be certain your agency is operating within the law and keeping you free of liability.

+Cash flow is critical for a small business, and the longer your unpaid accounts receivable sits unaddressed, the more severe the consequences can become.
 Between your own collection strategies and the assistance of third-party experts, your clients might pay soon enough.
-Just be patient, thoughtful and tactful in the process.
+Just be patient, thoughtful and tactful in the process, and you’ll be sure to collect the payments you’re owed.